TLop503/SAPLS/README.md

-# palletArduino
+# SAPLS
-stores arduino sketches for senior project. basically google drive

-Currently testbot.c++ is the main file
+Arduino sketches for SAPLS development are stored here. testBot is the most up-to date version of the code as of Dec '22.